 It’s natural to respond to authority figures with automatic agreement, but don’t let your respect interfere with your health.
 If you don’t agree with a suggestion, assessment or command, simply tell your doctor.
 They will appreciate your interaction, and disagreement doesn’t have to be argumentative!

-Your doctor wants to help you as much as you want to be helped, so speak up for your health.
+When talking to your doctor about COPD, they want to help you as much as you want to be helped, so speak up for your health.